borgbackup/borg/docs/quickstart.rst

     If you want to print a backup of your key to paper use the ``--paper`` option of this command and print the result.

-    The backup that is encrypted with that key/passphrase won't help you with that, of course.
+    A backup inside of the backup that is encrypted with that key/passphrase won't help you with that, of course.

 .. _remote_repos: